 Directors are elected by a plurality of the votes of the shares present in person or represented by proxy at the annual meeting and entitled to vote on the election of directors.
-The ratification of the appointment of independent auditors and approval of the amendment to the 1992 Direct Stock Option Plan must be approved by holders of a majority of the shares of common stock present in person or represented by proxy at the annual meeting and entitled to vote thereon.
+The ratification of the appointment of independent auditors and to consider and act upon a proposal to amend Forgent Networks, Inc.'s 1998 Restricted Stock Plan must be approved by holders of a majority of the shares of common stock present in person or represented by proxy at the annual meeting and entitled to vote thereon.